The Solar Irradiance methodology is an automated system used to calculate

-large-scale generation certificate (LGC) entitlement for eligible power stations of over 100 kilowatts and under one megawatt that participate in the
+large-scale generation certificate (LGC) entitlement for eligible power stations of over 100 kilowatts (kW) and under one megawatt (MW) that participate in the

-Under the Solar Irradiance methodology, the Clean Energy Regulator (CER) uses automation to calculate the eligible electricity for participating solar power stations and credit nominated persons’ REC Registry account each month with LGCs.
+The CER uses automation to calculate the eligible electricity for participating solar power stations and credits a nominated persons' REC Registry account each month with LGCs.

-Eligible electricity is calculated by using the CER’s generic irradiance model entered with each solar power station’s:
+Eligible electricity is calculated by using the CER's generic irradiance model, combined with each solar power station's:

-The solar power station will then be credited with one LGC per megawatt hour of eligible electricity.
-Once credited with LGCs, nominated persons are required to pay the
+The solar power station will then be credited with one LGC per megawatt hour (MWh) of eligible electricity.
+Once LGCs are credited, nominated persons are required to pay the